Bonney/SavageWorlds2023/Character.md

 ## Family

+### Marcus

+Kaelin's father, Marcus, comes from a long line of physical fighters and mercenaries.
+For generations, his family has been renowned for their martial prowess, with many of his ancestors serving as swordsmen, brutes, and other forms of warriors.
+Marcus was no exception, and from a young age, he showed a natural talent for combat.

+Despite his impressive fighting skills, Marcus was not content to rest on his family's laurels.
+He was a shrewd businessman and used his knowledge of the mercenary trade to build a successful career for himself.
+He became known for his ability to complete even the most difficult jobs and quickly gained a reputation as one of the best in the business.

 ### Athena

 Kaelin's mother, Althea, comes from a family with a long and storied history of magical ability.
 However, for several generations, the magic in their bloodline had not manifested, and Althea herself had almost no magical talent to speak of.
 Despite this, Althea remained fascinated by magic and studied it extensively throughout her youth.